Sunday, June 29, 2008

 Opening a bag of cheez doodles and pouring them into a bowl would probably be a slightly easier appetizer to make than this, but they wouldn't taste nearly as good - or be as good for you.
 This stuff isn't exactly beautiful, but trust me when I say that no one will notice.

-1 15-ounce can organic white beans, such as cannellini (white kidney beans), drained and rinsed
+1 15-ounce can organic white beans, such as cannellini (also called white kidney beans), drained and rinsed

 1/2 cup homemade or purchased basil pesto